wombleton/gitlaw-nz/acts/A/Arms Act 1983.md

     *   (a) Saturday, Sunday, Good Friday, Easter Monday, Anzac Day, Labour Day, the Sovereign's birthday, and Waitangi Day; and

+    *   (ab) if Waitangi Day or Anzac Day falls on a Saturday or a Sunday, the following Monday; and

     *   (b) a day in the period commencing with 25 December in any year and ending with 15 January in the following year.

     (2) For the purposes of the definition of _restricted airgun_ in subsection (1), an airgun can have the appearance of a pistol, restricted weapon, military style semi-automatic firearm, or firearm capable of full automatic fire without having the appearance of any particular model of pistol, restricted weapon, military style semi-automatic firearm, or firearm capable of full automatic fire.